Forget island hopping, let’s go climate hopping

 Kruger National Park, South Africa and Mozambique

-Travel time: A flight from Kruger Mpumalanga International Airport to Vilanculos takes about an hour.
+A flight from Kruger Mpumalanga International Airport to Vilanculos takes about an hour.

 Kruger National Park is one of South Africa’s most celebrated parks- drawing in thousands of travellers annually.
 A visit during winter is the ideal time for travellers to experience the cold and view the Big Five in all their glory.